Dropbox Software Engineer Interview: The Full Process, Decoded

 One or two live coding sessions in CodeSignal with a Dropbox engineer on the call.
 Each runs 45 to 60 minutes.

 Difficulty is LeetCode medium to medium-hard.
 Two problems per session is typical, though some candidates get one longer problem that grows a second head mid-interview as the interviewer adds constraints.
-Conway's Game of Life shows up repeatedly in phone screen reports, which tells you something about Dropbox's taste: practical framing that still demands real algorithmic thinking.
+Conway's Game of Life shows up repeatedly in phone screen reports, and it's a useful one to study cold.
+The trap isn't the rules.
+It's the in-place update: if you mutate the grid as you scan, every neighbor count after that is wrong.
+The standard fix is a status-encoding trick (use a third value to mean "was 1, will be 0", and a fourth for "was 0, will be 1") so you can finish in one pass with O(1) extra space.

 Explain your complexity before they ask.
 Talk through your approach before you write a single line.
 This is a scored signal, not politeness.
-See how coding interviews are actually scored for why leaving this unsaid costs you.
+See how coding interviews are actually scored and why narrating your thinking is half the bar.

 Stage Three: The Onsite